Nature news: DECEMBER is a RUTTING SEASON FOR DEERS

 Education

-We will carry out baseline survey to asses the biotic presssure on the beach.
-We will also carry out beach perception surveys among the local communities.
-Besides we will estimate amount of microplastics present on the shore and also carry out crab count along the shore.
-We plan to engage 600 corporate volunteers for executing this task.
+We carried out a baseline survey to assess the biotic pressure on the beach.
+We also conducted beach perception surveys among the local communities.
+Additionally, we estimated the amount of microplastics present on the shore and performed a crab count along the shore.
+We engaged 24 corporate volunteers to execute these tasks.

 Education